mdheerajphanindra-hash/DSA-Algorithms-Collection/Greedy/README.md

 This folder contains implementations of greedy algorithms.

-## Algorithms Included
+## 📂 Files Included

-* Fractional Knapsack
+* fractional_knapsack.cpp — Fractional Knapsack problem
-* Huffman Coding
+* huffman.cpp — Huffman Coding
-* Knapsack (Minimum Weight Strategy)
+* knapsack_by_min_weight.cpp — Knapsack using minimum weight strategy

-## Description
+## 📌 Description

-Greedy algorithms make the best choice at each step to achieve an optimal solution.
+Greedy algorithms make the best possible choice at each step to achieve an optimal or near-optimal solution.

-They are efficient and used in optimization problems.